linuxplayground/6502-retro-banked-v3/apps/simplefs/README.md

 .endstruct
 ```

-- filename: ASCII text, max 21 chars and must be right padded with spaces (0x20)
+- `filename`: ASCII text, max 21 chars and must be right padded with spaces
+  (0x20)
-- attrib: 0x40 file in use, 0xFF file is deleted.
+- `attrib`: 0x40 file in use, 0xFF file is deleted.
-- start: 32 bit sector address of start of data.
+- `start`: 32 bit sector address of start of data.
 Predefined by format.
-- index_lba: 32 bit sector address of the SD Card block containing this particular
+- `index_lba`: 32 bit sector address of the SD Card block containing this
-  index.
+  particular index.
-- size: 16Bit size of file in bytes.
+- `size`: 16Bit size of file in bytes.

 **Notes on index management**